aritang/aritang.github.io/content/posts/an_america_at_paris.md

 >
 > (Oscar Thompson, New York Evening Post, December 21, 1928)

 *An American in Paris* sits at the crossroads of classical and jazz, embodying his vision of a truly **American sound** — cosmopolitan, energetic, and a little cheeky.
+In my pov, yes AAiP might be too loud and Rhapsody of Blue might appeal more to concert-hall-ish classical music listeners.
+But AAiP still is much more classically inclined than Porgy and Bass

 But because Gershwin’s work has been repackaged so many times — from Broadway shows to Hollywood musicals to ballets like Balanchine’s ***Who Cares?*** — tracing any single composition’s “original” context can feel like chasing a jazz solo through smoky club air...
 And maybe that’s exactly the point: Gershwin’s music lives because it keeps adapting.